sean-clayton/two-swords/two-swords.typ

   If you get multiple dice of the same value, you have been
   #link(<heading.magic.exposure-to-chaos>)[exposed to chaos].

+#item-heading(level: 3)[Learning New Spells]<heading.magic.learning-new-spells>

+All magic users have one thing in common: They want to learn more magic---it's their form of power which they want to grow.
+In Cairn, character advancement is diagetic and that remains the case for magic users.

+During character creation, players should start with a grimoire that can hold only 2 spells.
+Grimoires are way more valuable than regular ol' books, and it's not just because of the spells contained within---it's because the materials constructing these magical books are necessarily of the finest quality and materials.

+#item-heading(level: 3)[Grimoires]<heading.magic.grimoires>

+#item-heading(level: 3)[Scrolls]<heading.magic.scrolls>

+#item-heading(level: 3)[Staves]<heading.magic.staves>

 #item-heading(level: 3)[Exposure to Chaos]<heading.magic.exposure-to-chaos>

 When you have been exposed to chaos, compare your #term[[sum]] to the following: